Adaptive Material Fingerprinting for the fast discovery of polyconvex feature combinations in isotropic and anisotropic hyperelasticity: Adaptive

 In this work, we propose an adaptive fingerprint database that can be used to discover material model combinations using an iterative pattern recognition algorithm.
 We assume incompressible hyperelasticity throughout this paper, such that the strain energy density $W$ can be written as

-where $\bfF$ is the deformation gradient tensor, $\bfa$ is a normalized fiber direction, $\tilde W$ is the isochoric strain energy density, $p$ is a scalar-valued Lagrange multiplier, and $\lambda_i$ are the principal stretches, which are computed as the square roots of the eigenvalues of the right Cauchy-Green tensor $\bfC=\bfF^T\bfF$.
+where $\bfF$ is the deformation gradient tensor, $\bfa$ is a normalized fiber direction, $p$ is a scalar-valued Lagrange multiplier, and $\lambda_i$ are the principal stretches, which are computed as the square roots of the eigenvalues of the right Cauchy-Green tensor $\bfC=\bfF^T\bfF$.
 The constraint $\det(\bfF) = \lambda_1\lambda_2\lambda_3 = 1$ enforces incompressibility.
+Under this constraint, only isochoric deformation states are admissible.
+Therefore, we will refer to $\tilde W$ as the isochoric strain energy density.

 In \cref{eq:W_energy_incompressible}, the material parameters $\bftheta$ and $\bfalpha$ are separated by a semicolon from the function arguments.
 We distinguish between homogeneity parameters $\bftheta$ and non-homogeneity parameters $\bfalpha$.
 The homogeneity parameters fulfill the property $\tilde W(\bfF;c\bftheta,\bfalpha) = c \ \tilde W(\bfF;\bftheta,\bfalpha) \ \forall c \in \Rset$.
 This property is generally not fulfilled by the non-homogeneity parameters $\bfalpha$.